 - there is a threat of eviction.

-On request, the employees also provide support:
+On request, the staff will also provide support

-- when dealing with authorities and
+- dealing with the authorities and

-- when applying for social benefits
+- applying for social benefits.